“Does he bang his head?”

 “No,” I replied again.

 I knew where the district rep was going with her line of questioning.
 I had heard about autism.
 I watched Jenny McCarthy talk about it on Larry King.
 “She better not go there,” I thought.
-Angel’s dad and I looked at him run around the room, happy as ever.
+Angel’s dad and I looked at him running around the room, happy as ever.
 “Yeeeeeee!” he squealed.
 That was in February 2009.
-Angel was 2 years old.
+Angel was two years old.
 “I think he is the A word,” she volunteered.

 My body went cold and I thought that this lady is hardly qualified to diagnose my son.